-What actions has MPCSD taken to improve its Fiscal Responsibility?
+What actions has MPCSD taken to ensure its Fiscal Responsibility?

 As MPCSD has grown into an award-winning, top performing district, it has taken its responsibility for providing a world-class education seriously.
 While offering a robust student experience is its first priority, being careful stewards of the public monies which fund its programs is of profound importance.
 Since the early 2000s, MPCSD has worked continuously to ensure the highest level of financial integrity and transparency, reflecting the values of the district staff, and those expected by the business-savvy community which the district serves.

 MPCSD proactively contracted with School Services of California, the premier business, financial, management, and advocacy agency for educational agencies in California.
-With this guidance, MPCSD has implemented financial best-practices and become a model for districts across the state .
-Over the past ten years, MPCSD has accomplished the following:
+With this guidance, MPCSD has implemented financial best-practices and become a model for districts across the state.
+MPCSD has accomplished the following:

 - Established Board Policy 3470 for financial reserve levels of a community-funded districts.